Haparanda Line

 The Haparanda Line (Haparandabanan) is a 165 km long railway line between Boden and Haparanda in Sweden.
 There is a 3 km long section from Haparanda to Torneå, which is on the Finnish side of the Finland–Sweden border.
 The line is the only Swedish railway to the Finnish border.

 The single track line was used exclusively by freight trains between 1992 and 2021, during which time it was necessary to use buses from Luleå to the Haparanda bus station, with onward connections to Kemi in Finland.
-Passenger service began again on the 1st of April, 2021, operated by Vy Norrtåg.
+Passenger service began again on the 1 April 2021, operated by Norrtåg.

 History

 The railway from Boden to Haparanda was built in several sections over the course of 17 years.
 The first segment to be completed was Buddbyn to Niemisel in 1900, followed by the segment Niemisel to Morjärv in 1902.
 The railway did not reach Lappträsk until in 1910, and the Swedish–Finland border at Karungi on the west bank of Torne River was not reached until 1913.

 Karungi was to become a junction, and the railway reaching northward to Övertorneå was built in 1914, followed by the southern Karungi to Haparanda line in 1915.
 The only open railway connection between Germany and Russia during World War I went here.
 Lenin traveled here in 1917 to organise the Russian Revolution.
-The bridge over the Torne River between Haparanda and Tornio was placed in service in 1919.
+The railway bridge over the Torne River between Haparanda and Tornio was placed in service in 1919.
 Before that passengers had to walk or use horse carriages the short distance between the cities.
+In order to cross the river which goes east of Tornio, they had to take a ferry boat, or in the winter use a road on the ice, as the road bridge was built later.

 The station building was finished in 1918, and was dimensioned based on the traffic during the war.
 All international travellers had to change trains here because of the break-of-gauge, and had to go through passport check.
 During World War II, the traffic was dense again since the Baltic Sea was not safe.
 It is one of Sweden's largest station buildings, but only used to some extent for rail purposes (since 2021).